osatoi/Amazon-Sales-Report/README.md

 ---

 ### Problem Statement.
-A forensic detailed analysis were carried out on a company in india, this company needed to build an headquarter in india, My team and I Were entrusted with the task of predicting the best location(i.e city) for the headquarter.
+A forensic detailed analysis was carried out on a company in india, this company needed to build an headquarter in india, My team and I Were entrusted with the task of predicting the best location(i.e city) for the headquarter.

 After critical thoughts, some questions needed an answer:
  - Where is The best Location to build an Headquarters?